Quantitative Superresolution Microscopy Workshop

 Workshop Overview

 Students will join us for a workshop designed for active and personalized learning.
 This workshop is a unique opportunity to learn and group with other participants and facilitators across Canada.
 Our instructional delivery is informed by best practices in education research, ensuring a memorable and effective learning experience.
+As such, our workshop is unique because it blends live sessions with structured online pre‑work, making the learning more manageable, paced, and easier to absorb.

 - High instructor to student ratio ensuring that participants receive individual attention and guidance